• Tickets &

 Filed Under: Game Recaps

-Game two of the series is scheduled for a 6 o’clock start Saturday at Meritus Park.
+Game three of the series is slated for a 4:05 p.m. start on Sunday at Go Mart Park.

 Filed Under: Game Recaps

-The Rockers will head to Hagerstown, Md. this weekend and will return home on Friday, July 19th to face off against the Southern Maryland Blue Crabs at 6:35 p.m. at Truist Point.
+The Rockers return home on August 9th to face off against the Charleston Dirty Birds at 6:35 p.m. at Truist Point.

 Filed Under: Game Recaps